diyaakhampaaa/DataMindAI-Data-Analyst-Agent/README.md

 cp .env.example .env
 # then paste your Gemini API key into .env
 ```

-Get a free Gemini API key at https://aistudio.google.com/apikey if you
-don't have one yet.
-Share the key with your team privately (WhatsApp,
-not GitHub) — `.env` is gitignored so it won't get committed.

 Run the app once everything below is wired up:
 ```bash
 streamlit run app.py